keithsecond/chrome-cdp-mac/README.md

 # headed-chrome-cdp-mac

-Headed Chrome in a Docker container for Github Actions CI checkout.
+Headed Chrome in a Docker container for Github Actions CI.
 CDP exposed on port 9222, intended for running Playwright/CDP tests against a real Chrome instance on macOS (via XQuartz for the display).